AustralianBioCommons/how-to-workflowhub-space/pages/new_workflow.md

 ---
-title: How-to contribute a workflow to the BioCommons WorkflowHub space
+title: Create a new registry entry for a workflow
+type: Guide
 sidebar: false
 ---